- Lead a productive brainstorming session

 When you revise your idea into a complete hypothesis and create an experiment plan, you’ll think more carefully about what to change in the site experience to optimize for certain visitor behaviors.

-After you brainstorm session, transform your questions into measurable hypotheses that drive an experiment or personalization campaign.
+After you brainstorm session, turn your questions into measurable hypotheses.